littleGnAl/littlegnal.github.io/_posts/2019-07-09-kmpp_flutter_en.md

 * *Build Setting* -> Add *Framework Search Paths*
 * *Build Phases* -> Add *Run Script*

 The only different from the official documentation is that the path to store frameworks is different.
-Because the Flutter project structure puts the `build` path of the `android` project to the root directory, so the path of the frameworks should be `$(SRCROOT)/../build/xcode- frameworks`.
+Because the Flutter project structure puts the `build` path of the `android` project to the root directory, the path of the frameworks should be `$(SRCROOT)/../build/xcode- frameworks`.
 You can check it in `android/build.gradle`:

 ```gradle
 rootProject.buildDir = '../build'